 - 1/2 cup plus 2 tablespoons extra virgin olive oil

-- 1/2 cup Lime Pickled Shallots or red onion cut into a small dice
+- 1/2 cup Lime Pickled Shallots or red onion, small dice

 Add all of the ingredients, except for the water, into the blender or a food processor fitted with the blade attachment.
 Blend until the mixture is very smooth.